 Social media is a great tool to get campaign messaging out quickly and to spread it broadly.
 Don't be afraid of the hashtag!
 A hashtag can be an effective tool to build a community of supporters and to keep the campaign messaging flowing consistently and authentically.

-Please share pictures, videos, and posts with your advocacy actions and the hashtag:
+One social media tactic is to use hashtags.
+For example: You can share pictures, videos, and posts with your advocacy actions and the hashtag: #VMShealthadvocates